rutledka/jekyll-test/readme.md

 ## Watching Files

-To have Grunt watch your files for changes, run this command from the build directory:
+To have Gulp watch your files for changes, run this command from the build directory:

-`grunt watch`
+`gulp watch`

 ## Install Node Modules